- Your purpose

 In short, nothing stands still, and whoever stops while everything around changes, dies.

-Not always the changes are negative, the opposite may happen, or new opportunities will come out:
+The changes are not always negative, the opposite may happen, or new opportunities will come out:

-- A new CMS is launched on the market, and while on WordPress there are another 1000 plugins that do the same thing that does yours, on that CMS you would be the only one, becoming the standard of fact
+- A new CMS is launched on the market, and while on WordPress there are another 1000 plugins that do the same thing that yours does, on that CMS you would be the only one, becoming the de facto standard

 - your competitors fail and you can get their customers